 Emma is the founder of Rewired State and Young Rewired State, a Commissioner for the Speaker’s Commission on Digital Democracy and a Google Fellow.

-She has been recognised with an OBE in the Queen’s 90th birthday honours list, is included in the annual edition of Who’s Who and voted:
+She has been recognised with an OBE in the Queen’s 90th birthday honours list for services to technology and education, is included in the annual edition of Who’s Who and voted:

 - onto the Wired 100 list,